Brachmia anisopa

 Brachmia anisopa is a moth in the family Gelechiidae.
 It was described by Edward Meyrick in 1918.
 It is found in Colombia.

+Appearance

 The wingspan is about 15 mm.
 The forewings are dark purplish grey with two ochreous-brown discal spots finely edged with blackish, representing the stigmata, the first before the middle, larger, transverse oval, connected with the dorsum by a subquadrate spot of blackish suffusion edged laterally with whitish, the second at three-fifths, round, partially edged finely whitish.

 There is a small whitish spot on the costa at four-fifths, with indications of a transverse series of minute whitish dots beneath it.
 There is also a marginal series of minute blackish dots around the apex and termen, edged anteriorly by minute white dots.
 The hindwings are grey.